FortiShield/pr-assistant/docs/docs/installation/index.md

 - [BitBucket](./bitbucket.md)
 - [Azure DevOps](./azure.md)

-## PR-Agent Pro 💎
+## PR-Assistant Pro 💎
-PR-Agent Pro, an app for GitHub\GitLab\BitBucket hosted by CodiumAI, is also available.
+PR-Assistant Pro, an app for GitHub\GitLab\BitBucket hosted by KhulnaSoft, is also available.
 <br>
-With PR-Agent Pro Installation is as simple as signing up and adding the PR-Agent app to your relevant repo.
+With PR-Assistant Pro Installation is as simple as signing up and adding the PR-Assistant app to your relevant repo.
 <br>
-See [here](./pr_agent_pro.md) for more details.
+See [here](./pr_assistant_pro.md) for more details.